seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 * Abbreviations, which specify compression optimizations for the file.

-Note that the :doc:`llvm-bcanalyzer <CommandGuide/llvm-bcanalyzer>` tool can be used to dump and inspect arbitrary bitstreams, which is very useful for understanding the encoding.
+Note that the :doc:`llvm37-bcanalyzer <CommandGuide/llvm37-bcanalyzer>` tool can be used to dump and inspect arbitrary bitstreams, which is very useful for understanding the encoding.